AlexanderGTumanov/stock-analyzer/README.md

 - **plot_acf_pacf(series: pd.Series, lags: int = 40)**:
   Plots the *autocorrelation function* and *partial autocorrelation function* of **series** up to the number of lags specified by **lags**.
 - **compare_gaussian_nll(series: pd.Series, mean1: pd.Series, std1: pd.Series, mean2: pd.Series, std2: pd.Series, label1: str = "NN", label2: str = "ARCH")**:
   The main tool for model comparisons.
-Compares the Gaussian negative log-likelihood (NLL) for two forecasts over their overlapping portions. **series** is the observed time series against which both forecasts are evaluated; **mean1** and **std1** are the mean and standard deviation forecasts of the first model, while **mean2** and **std2** belong to the second model.
+Compares the Gaussian NLL for two forecasts over their overlapping portions. **series** is the observed time series against which both forecasts are evaluated; **mean1** and **std1** are the mean and standard deviation forecasts of the first model, while **mean2** and **std2** belong to the second model.
 By default, the function assumes the first forecast comes from the NN and the second from the ARCH model and labels them accordingly.
 Labels can be customized via **label1** and **label2**.

 ### `model_arch.py`